voteagora/agora/README.md

 Make sure to follow the development setup instructions before attempting to run the project.

-- open a terminal in root of project
+- open a terminal in root of project.
   - run `yarn run start-backend`
-- open a different terminal in root of project
+- open a different terminal in root of project.
   - run `yarn run start-frontend`

+## Troubleshooting

+### Error `Expected a end of file` in file `schema.graphql` when running `yarn run start-frontend`

+- Solution: remove the warnings at the top of the `schema.graphql` file.